Puyo Puyo: Compile games

 The first Puyo Puyo game was developed by Compile and released in 1991 for the MSX2 and Family Computer Disk System; the latter release was published by Tokuma Shoten as a pack-in for their Famimaga magazine.
 The puzzle game features characters from the 1990 role-playing video game Madō Monogatari 1-2-3, also developed by Compile.
 The game includes "Endless" mode, where the player attempts to amass a large score, "Mission" mode, where the player is given a pre-configured board and must attempt to satisfy conditions, and a two-player competitive mode.

 Compile and Sega collaborated to create an arcade version of Puyo Puyo.
 It was released in October 1992 for Sega's System C2 hardware.
 Unlike the previous release, the game focuses on competitive play; the single-player mode consists of a gauntlet consisting of either 3, 10, or 13 computer opponents, while the multiplayer mode allows two human players to battle each other.
 The game was ported to several major platforms in Japan, with the Mega Drive becoming a bestseller.

 The game was followed by Puyo Puyo 2 in September 1994, also released for Sega System C2.
 Puyo Puyo 2 adds the ability to counter the opponent's chains; additionally, it changes the single-player gauntlet from a linear structure to a roulette-based structure that requires the player to pass certain score thresholds to advance.
 Like its predecessor, Puyo Puyo 2 was released on a variety of home platforms.
 In 2004, it was included in the Sega Ages 2500 line of PlayStation 2 games.

 Puyo Puyo Sun, released in 1996 for the Sega Titan Video arcade hardware, adds a "Sun Puyo" mechanic that allows the player to send extra garbage to opponents.
 Puyo Puyo~n, released in 1999 for the Dreamcast, adds character-specific powers that assist the player in clearing Puyo.
-Compile's final Puyo Puyo game, Puyo Puyo BOX, includes ports of the first two arcade games alongside original content.
+Compile's final Puyo Puyo game, Puyo Puyo Box, includes ports of the first two arcade games alongside original content.

 Compile released a variety of spin-off titles on home consoles, handhelds, and through their Disc Station disk magazine.
-The Nazo Puyo series expands on the original Puyo Puyo's Mission mode, with the 1994 Nazo Puyo: Arle no Roux for Game Gear, 1995 Super Nazo Puyo: Rulue no Roux for Super Famicom and 1996 Super Nazo Puyo 2: Rulue no Tetsuwan Hanjouki for Super Famicom introducing role-playing elements.
-Other notable spin-offs include the roguelike Waku Waku Puyo Puyo Dungeon (1998, Sega Saturn and PlayStation), Puyo Puyo DA! dancing game (1998, arcade and Dreamcast), and Arle no Bouken: Mahou no Jewel monster-collecting role-playing game (2000, Game Boy Color).
+The Nazo Puyo series expands on the original Puyo Puyo's Mission mode, with the Nazo Puyo: Arle no Roux for Game Gear in 1994, Super Nazo Puyo: Rulue no Roux for Super Famicom in 1995 and Super Nazo Puyo 2: Rulue no Tetsuwan Hanjōki for Super Famicom in 1996 introducing role-playing elements.
+Other notable spin-offs include the roguelike Wakuwaku Puyo Puyo Dungeon (1998, Sega Saturn and PlayStation), Puyo Puyo Da! dancing game (1998, arcade and Dreamcast), and Arle no Bōken: Mahō no Jewel monster-collecting role-playing game (2000, Game Boy Color).